jaipandya/SublimeTutor/tutorial/chapter_2_7.md

 Joining lines
 ==============

-Sublime Text makes it conveniently easy for you two join two lines into one.
+Sublime Text makes it conveniently easy for you to join two lines into one.

 Join two lines - `Ctrl + J`

 Exercise
 ---------

 You can notice pairs of lines below.
 Join the pair of lines into one to form one long sentence.
 Put the cursor anywhere on the first line and press `Ctrl + J`